microsoft/code-with-engineering-playbook/code-reviews/README.md

 1. Functionality
     * Is there parallel programming in this PR that could cause race conditions?
 Carefully read through this logic.
     * Could the code be optimized?
 For example: are there more calls to the database than need be?
-    * If you may not fully understand how the code could affect the system, ask for help.
+    * How does the functionality fit in the bigger picture?
+Can it have negative effects to the overall system?
     * Are there security flaws?
     * Does a variable name reveal any customer specific information?
     * Is PII and EUII treated correctly?
 And not logging any PII information.